ManuelRausch/StatConfR/README.md

 which is referred to as d′: If meta-d′ equals d′, it means that metacognitive accuracy is exactly as good as expected from discrimination performance.
-If meta-d′ is lower than d′, it means that metacognitive accuracy is suboptimal.
-It can be shown that the implicit model of confidence underlying the meta-d’/d’ method is identical to the independent truncated Gaussian model (Rausch et al., 2023).
-We strongly recommend that if metacognitive efficiency is to be measured using the meta-d′/d′ method that researchers fist determine whether the independent truncated Gaussian model, is an adequate description of the data.
+If meta-d′ is lower than d′, it means that metacognitive accuracy is not optimal.
+It can be shown that the implicit model of confidence underlying the meta-d’/d’ method is identical to different versions of the independent truncated Gaussian model (Rausch et al., 2023), depending on whether the original model specification by Maniscalco and Lau (2012) or alternatively the specification by Fleming (2017).
+We strongly recommend that if metacognitive efficiency is to bemeasured using the meta-d′/d′ method that researchers fist determine whether the independent truncated Gaussian models are adequate descriptions of the data.

 ## Installation